Scheifele and Winnipeg take on Vancouver

 Vancouver Canucks (16-18-3, fifth in the North Division) vs. Winnipeg Jets (22-13-3, third in the North Division)

-BOTTOM LINE: Mark Scheifele and Winnipeg hit the ice against Vancouver.
-Scheifele is fifth in the league with 44 points, scoring 15 goals and recording 29 assists.
+BOTTOM LINE: Mark Scheifele leads Winnipeg into a matchup with Vancouver.
+He ranks sixth in the league with 44 points, scoring 15 goals and recording 29 assists.

-Quinn Hughes leads the Canucks with 26 total assists and has 28 points.
+Jordie Benn leads the Canucks with a plus-five in 31 games this season.
 Bo Horvat has four goals and six assists over the last 10 games for Vancouver.

 LAST 10 GAMES: Jets: 5-4-1, averaging 2.8 goals, 4.7 assists, 2.9 penalties and 6.9 penalty minutes while giving up two goals per game with a .935 save percentage.